odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/batch.rst

 ==================================================
-Batch Payments: Batch Deposits (checks, cash etc.)
+Batch payments: Batch deposits (checks, cash etc.)
 ==================================================

 A **Batch Deposit** groups multiple payments in a single batch.
 This allows you to deposit several